 FingerprintDive into the research topics of 'Capturing learning: Using visual elicitation to investigate the workplace learning of ‘newly qualified’ in-service teachers in further education'.
 Together they form a unique fingerprint.

-- Department of Education and Community Studies - Senior Lecturer in TESOL
+- Department of Education - Senior Lecturer in TESOL

 - Huddersfield Centre for Research in Education and Society (HudCRES) - Member